olin/studentgovernment/student_government_bylaws.md

 #### Section 3.
 Regular Elections.

-Elections in the spring and fall are held over the course of two weeks.
-In the first week, nominations are open for at least 48 hours during which the list of accepted nominations is available to the Student Body.
+A Regular Election takes one week to complete.
+To stagger the large number of positions being elected in the spring, the spring elections occur over two of these week-long election cycles.
+The fall elections need only one cycle.
+At the beginning of a week-long election, nominations are open for at least 48 hours during which a real-time list of nominations accepted by the Election Monitor is available to the Student Body.
 A presentation slide serves as a student’s declaration of candidacy and is required in order to run for office.
-In the second week, campaigning takes place, and, at the end of the week, the polls are open for at least 24 hours.
+At the end of the week, the polls are open for at least 24 hours.
+In between the close of nominations and the opening of the polls, campaigning takes place.
 If there are no candidates for a position or none of the candidates for a position garner at least 50% of the vote, an election for the position is held again as part of the next scheduled election or as part of a special election, if appropriate.

-The following positions are elected in the spring:
+The following positions are elected in the first spring election cycle:

 1. President
 2. Vice President for Communications
 3. Vice President for Finance
+4. Director of Student Activities
+5. Director of Clubs and Organizations
+6. Director of Service
+7. Chair of the Honor Board
+8. Vice Chair of the Honor Board
+9. Four Honor Board General Members

+The following positions are elected in the second spring election cycle:

+1. Assistant Director of Student Activities
+2. Assistant Director of Clubs and Organizations
+3. Assistant Director of Service
 4. Representative to Operations
 5. Representative to Marketing and Communications, and Development, Family, and Alumni Relations